Answers to questions I'm often asked. You may also want to read third party references about the cults I was in. Other questions? Email me.

 - talking through memories with former students

-- going through personal trauma therapy, specifically EMDR.
+- years of EMDR therapy.
 Learn more about EMDR therapy

 - writing.
 This book started as a therapy exercise and has helped me tremendously.